Herschel Walker centers pitch to Republicans on ‘wokeness’ | Federal News Network

 EMERSON, Ga.
-(AP) — pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.
+(AP) — Herschel Walker pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.

 “I don’t care what color you are,” Georgia’s Republican Senate nominee, who is Black, told an overwhelmingly white crowd recently in Bartow County, north of Atlanta.
-“This is a good place,” Walker said of the United States, “and a way we make it better is by coming together.”
+The United States, he said, “is a good place,” adding that ”a way we make it better is by coming together.”

 READ MORE

 EMERSON, Ga.
-(AP) — pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.
+(AP) — Herschel Walker pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.

 “I don’t care what color you are,” Georgia’s Republican Senate nominee, who is Black, told an overwhelmingly white crowd recently in Bartow County, north of Atlanta.
-“This is a good place,” Walker said of the United States, “and a way we make it better is by coming together.”
+The United States, he said, “is a good place,” adding that ”a way we make it better is by coming together.”

+Yet the former football star who calls all Georgians “my family” has staked out familiar conservative ground on America’s most glaring societal fissures, seemingly contradicting his promises of unity.

-“Senator Warnock believes America is a bad country full of racist people,” Walker says in one ad, a claim based on Warnock, who is also Black, acknowledging institutional racism during his sermons as a Baptist minister.
+“Sen. Warnock believes America is a bad country full of racist people,” Walker says in one ad, making a claim based on the fact that Warnock, who is also Black, has acknowledged institutional racism during his sermons as a Baptist minister.
 “I believe we’re a great country full of generous people,” Walker concludes.

-That approach isn’t surprising in a state controlled for most of its history by white cultural conservatives, and it aligns Walker with many high-profile Republicans, including former President and Florida Gov. .
+That approach is not surprising in a state controlled for most of its history by white cultural conservatives, and it aligns Walker with many high-profile Republicans, including former President Donald Trump.
 But Walker’s arguments make for a striking contrast in a Senate contest featuring two Black men born in the Deep South during or immediately following the civil rights movement.

-Such developments would typically sink a Republican candidate, but Walker is betting the conservative ground he’s staked out throughout the campaign will ultimately win over voters who are singularly interested in flipping a Democratic seat and retaking the Senate majority.
+Such developments would typically sink a Republican candidate.
+Walker, however, is betting that the conservative ground he has staked out will win over voters singularly focused on retaking the Senate majority.

-Mark Rountree, a Republican pollster, said a narrow but solid majority of Georgia voters “responds favorably to Republican messaging broadly,” including socially conservative rhetoric.

-“I don’t know that they all use that ‘wokeness’ terminology but they’re not completely happy with all the cultural changes that have gone on in America,” he said, stressing that group includes metro Atlanta white voters who helped President win Georgia in 2020.
+The outcome could turn on how Walker’s pitch lands in an electorate younger, more urban, less white, and less native to Georgia than when Walker, 60, and Warnock, 53, grew up in the state.

-Warnock, as minister of Atlanta’s Ebenezer Baptist Church, where Martin Luther King Jr. preached, has long linked the civil rights leader’s vision of a “beloved community” to 21st century discussions of diversity and justice, including religious pluralism, LGBTQ rights, ballot access, racial equity, law enforcement and other issues.
-But in his paid advertising, where most of the state’s 7 million-plus registered voters encounter the candidates, the pastor-politician casts himself mostly as a hard-working senator who’s delivered results and federal money for Georgia.
+Warnock, as minister of Atlanta’s Ebenezer Baptist Church, where Martin Luther King Jr. preached, has long linked the civil rights icon’s vision of a “beloved community” to 21st century discussions of diversity and justice, including religious pluralism, LGBTQ rights, ballot access, racial equity, law enforcement and other issues.
+But in his paid advertising, the pastor-politician casts himself mostly as a hardworking senator who has delivered results and federal money for Georgia.

-Walker, meanwhile, saves his hottest rhetoric for campaign events, where crowds are measured in dozens or hundreds, rather than the thousands and millions watching carefully cultivated ads.
+Walker saves his hottest rhetoric for campaign events, where crowds are measured in the dozens or hundreds, rather than the thousands and millions watching carefully cultivated ads.

-In one such ad, a smiling Walker talks of unity after a string of Democrats — Warnock, Biden, Vice President and Georgia’s Democratic gubernatorial candidate — are heard discussing racism.
+In one such ad, a smiling Walker talks of unity after a string of Democrats — Warnock, Biden, Vice President Kamala Harris and Georgia’s Democratic gubernatorial candidate Stacey Abrams — are heard discussing racism.

 Addressing fellow Republicans, Walker maintains the smile but goes harder at the left, especially on transgender rights.

-“They’re bringing wokeness in our military,” Walker said in Cumming, Ga., an apparent reference to the Pentagon allowing transgender people to serve and have access to medical care.
+“They’re bringing wokeness in our military,” Walker said in Cumming.
+It was an apparent reference to the Pentagon allowing transgender persons to serve and have access to medical care.

 “The greatest fighting force ever assembled before God (and) they’re talking about pronouns,” Walker said.
 “Are you serious?
 How do you identify?
 I can promise you right now China ain’t talking about how you can identify.
 They’re talking about war.”